 Slim fit shirts have a narrower cut, contouring the body, with a more tapered waist and sleeves for a fitted appearance.
 Regular fit shirts offer a more relaxed, classic cut with a comfortable fit around the chest and waist, providing extra room for ease of movement.

 Are Slim Fit Shirts Tight?

-Slim fit shirts are not tight to the body.
+Slim fit shirts are not tight to the body like a skinny fit.
 They are as they say - slim.
 In comparison to a regular fit shirt they are tighter but not tight to the body.
 If you are someone who is slim or you have a slightly bigger stomach you can still opt for a slim fit shirt as they aren't particularly tight around the torso.

 If you want a tight fitting shirt you can opt for our very own tapered fit.